Access Control (Authorization)

 - App\Model\AuthorizatorFactory::create

-In presenters, you can then verify permissions in the startup()
+In presenters, you can then verify permissions, for example, in the startup()

 protected function startup()